fluidity-money/.github/profile/README.md

 Fluidity Money is the blockchain incentive layer, rewarding people for using their crypto.
-It does so via the novel "Transfer Reward Function" - a unique primitive that only rewards spending deriving utility.
+It does so via the novel "Transfer Reward Function" - a unique primitive that rewards spending deriving utility.

 ## Documentation